 Colorado’s hot springs are scattered along the Rocky Mountain corridor from Steamboat Springs to Pagosa Springs.
-The state offers everything from free primitive pools at 11,000 feet to luxurious resorts with full spa services.
+The state offers everything from free primitive pools high above treeline to luxurious resorts with full spa services.
 Whether you are based in Denver, visiting ski country, or road-tripping through the mountains, there is a Colorado hot spring within reach.

 Primitive and Free